Tilings by Triangles

 The authors of "The Dissection of Rectangles into Squares" proved that an equilateral triangle cannot be dissected into equilateral triangles all of different sizes (orientation ignored).
 At least two triangles will be of the same size.
 See David Radcliffe's post for a proof.
 However equilateral triangles can tile in an up direction or a down direction, if these are considered different as they are not congruent, even if at the same size, then a kind of 'perfect' tiling is possible.

 The equilateral triangled triangle tiling on this page by W.T.
-Tutte is believed to be the lowest order (15 elements - 2 extra polar elements = 13/2 = 6 ½) of this kind, making it comparable to Duijvestijn's simple perfect squared square.
+Tutte, believed by him to be the lowest order (15 elements - 2 extra polar elements = 13/2 = 6 ½) of this kind, and now proved so by Aleš Drápal and Carlo Hämäläinen[14], making it comparable to Duijvestijn's simple perfect squared square.